aspratle/Knowldge-Graph-and-UX-UI-Design-for-Homelessness/README.md

 ## Future Steps

 1. Our Knowledge Graph and UX/UI design was purely focused on People Experiencing Homelessness (PEH) we would like to expand it to government stakeholders as well
-2. Refining our ontology is an ongoing process and would need to be updated as new data comes in
-3. The UX/UI design will be updated for enhanced functionality and to expand across multiple end-user stories
+2. Non-LLM Approach, a schedule filter sub-hierarchy would be designed and implemented
+3. Optimize the prototype for mobile use, and implement the visual design to improve usability.
+4. Network of case workers with credentials and contact of service providers

 ## Contributors